Is there something you need to talk about but you don’t know where to start? ….

 Trying to talk about things that are private, upsetting or difficult can be daunting and feel risky.
 Yet I know from personal experience how transformative it can be to talk at these times.

-I am Helen and I have several years of experience as a counsellor supporting clients through a wide variety of issues such as anxiety and stress, anger, trauma, loss, depression, facing illness, eating disorders, and relationship difficulties.
+I have several years of experience as a counsellor supporting clients through a wide variety of issues such as anxiety and stress, anger, trauma, loss, depression, facing illness, eating disorders, and relationship difficulties.

 I am experienced in working with children and teenagers as well as adults.
 More…